better-internet/radworks-docs/docs/understanding-radicle/faq.md

 [self-host](https://github.com/radicle-dev/radicle-client-services) a seed node using hardware or a cloud instance you own.

-In the future, we'll deploy a new peer-to-peer (P2P) network that allows data to flow directly between users rather than only through seed nodes.
+In the future, we'll deploy a new P2P network that allows data to flow directly between users rather than only through seed nodes.

 ## How is Radicle more secure than centralized platforms?

 The Radicle network is built on public key cryptography.
 All data related to identity and project data &mdash; not just commits, but also issues, comments, and patches &mdash; is cryptographically signed and verified using an Ed25519 keypair.
-Trust is designed into the core of our protocols, and you own all aspects of your user identity and project (meta)data.
+We designed trust into the core of our protocols, and you own all aspects of your user identity and project (meta)data.

-The protocols and tools for centralized platforms are generally closed-source or use APIs that you can't access as an individual.
+The protocols and tools for centralized platforms are generally closed-source or use APIs you can't access as an individual.
 Because Radicle's protocols are all open-source, you're never locked into a single tool or client.
 Radicle develops the [`rad` CLI tool](https://github.com/radicle-dev/radicle-cli) and [web app](https://github.com/radicle-dev/radicle-interface), but anyone can build alternative clients or tools for accessing